gawainhewitt/js_basics/README.md

 # JavaScript Basics

+This repository has my notes on basic JavaScript concepts for reference.

 ## Variables

 Pre ES6 we used `var` to declare a variable.
 Now we use `let` or `const`.